Can Dogs Eat Eggplant? Safety, Benefits, and Diet Tips

 How to Safely Introduce Eggplant to Your Dog

-Safe cooking methods include:
+Always cook eggplant before feeding.
+Safe methods include:

 • Boiling